-- I. Comprehensive neuromuscular panel analysis to establish a genetic diagnosis for a neuromuscular disorder (81161\, 81404\, 81405\, 81406\, 81479) is considered medically necessary when: - A. The member/enrollee displays clinical features of a neuromuscular disorder, AND

-- B. One of the following: - 1.
-The member/enrollee is not highly suspected to have a specific neuromuscular disorder for which single-gene analysis (e.g., SMN1, DMD, PMP22) would be more appropriate, OR - 2.
-The member/enrollee previously underwent single-gene analysis for a neuromuscular disorder (e.g., SMN1, DMD, PMP22) and the results did not definitively lead to a diagnosis. - II.
-Comprehensive neuromuscular panel analysis to establish a genetic diagnosis for a neuromuscular disorder (81161\, 81404\, 81405\, 81406\, 81479) is considered investigational for all other indications.
+- I. Comprehensive neuromuscular panel analysis to establish a genetic diagnosis for a neuromuscular disorder (81161, 81404, 81405, 81406, 81479) is considered medically necessary when: - A. The member/enrollee displays at least one of the following: - 1.
+Neonatal respiratory insufficiency, with sudden episodic apnea and cyanosis, OR - 2.
+Neonatal joint contractures (e.g., arthrogryposis multiplex congenita), OR - 3.
+Stridor, feeding difficulties, poor suck/cry, choking spells, eyelid ptosis, or facial, bulbar, or generalized weakness in neonates, OR - 4.
+Abnormal muscle fatigability/weakness, OR - 5.
+Delayed motor milestones, OR - 6.
+Eyelid ptosis or extraocular muscle weakness, OR - 7.
+Facial and bulbar weakness with nasal speech and difficulties in coughing and swallowing, OR - 8.
+Spinal deformity or muscle atrophy, OR - 9.
+Abnormal electromyography (EMG) testing showing a defect in neuromuscular transmission, AND - B. One of the following: - 1.
+The member/enrollee's presentation is not consistent with a neuromuscular disorder for which targeted or single-gene analysis (e.g., SMN1, DMD, PMP22) is appropriate, OR - 2.
+The member/enrollee underwent targeted or single-gene analysis for a neuromuscular disorder (e.g., SMN1, DMD, PMP22) and the results were non-diagnostic. - II.
+Comprehensive neuromuscular panel analysis to establish a genetic diagnosis for a neuromuscular disorder (81161, 81404, 81405, 81406, 81479) is considered investigational for all other indications.